gjwgit/aztext/README.md

 (Output: conf,lang,sentiment,phrases,entities):
->  I am pleased to return to this country Australia and to live in Melbourne 1.0,en,0.87,country Australia:Melbourne,Other=I Am (Killing Heidi song):Location=Australia:Location=Melbourne
+>  I am pleased to return to this country Australia and to live in Melbourne 1.0,en,0.87,country Australia:Melbourne,Other=I Am (Killing Heidi song):Location=Australia:Location=Melbourne Enter text to be analysed.
+Quit with Empty or Ctrl-d.
+(Output: conf,lang,sentiment,phrases,entities):
+>
 ```

 **Named Entity Recognition**